AnshulSood11/Position-Tracker/README.md

 ## The tracker has the following limitations/assumptions:
 - The bot is placed on a horizontal surface with no inclination.
 So, the tracker tracks the postion in 2D only.
 - Euler angles are used.

+## How to Run :-
+- First run IMU.py and Mouse2.py.
+You should now see data being published on the terminal.
+- Then run positionEstimation.py.
+Now you will see the states of the filter being updated 10 times every second.
+Thats because I have set the time interval between 2 states (dt) as 0.1 sec.
+You can decrease this interval to increase accuracy though it will cost more processing power.
+- Then run server2.py from simpleDAQ on raspi
+- Run client2.py on your PC (For this to work, connect your PC to raspi's hotspot).
+You shall now see real time position of the bot being plotted on your pc's screen.